Short Rate vs Pro Rata Cancellation: How Insurance Refunds Work

 Never Cancel Without New Coverage in Place

 Always secure your new car insurance policy before canceling your existing one.
-A coverage gap — even a single day — can raise your future premiums by an average of $251 per year or more, which quickly wipes out any savings from switching.
+A coverage gap — even a single day — can raise your future premiums by an average of $251 per year.
+Longer lapses of 45–60 days can push rates up by 35% or more, which quickly erases any savings from switching.

-Check how your car insurance policy period (6-month vs. 12-month) affects your cancellation math — 6-month policies reduce the maximum penalty window considerably.
+Check how your car insurance policy period affects your cancellation math — 6-month policies reduce the maximum penalty window considerably and may also reduce the total penalty amount.

 Smart Savings Made Simple!